-- Decree No. 152 of 2009 (in Hungarian) on binding provisions of Codex Alimentarius Hungaricus.
+- Decree No. 152/2009 (in Hungarian) on binding provisions of Codex Alimentarius Hungaricus.
 Annexes to this decree provide binding rules on subjects comprised in the Codex Alimentarius Hungaricus with the aim to adopt rules in conformity with EU regulations.
-These rules must be applied to foodstuffs produced and marketed within the territory of Hungary. - Government Decree No. 220 of 2008 (in Hungarian) concerns rules on the publication of mandatory regulations and recommended technical guidelines in the field of food chain safety.
+These rules must be applied to foodstuffs produced and marketed within the territory of Hungary. - Government Decree No. 220/2008 (in Hungarian) concerns rules on the publication of mandatory regulations and recommended technical guidelines in the field of food chain safety.
 It provides rules regarding the publication of standard collections of regulations and guidelines as well as the appointment and establishment of technical bodies and committees in charge of FAO/WHO Codex Alimentarius, the Hungarian Codex Alimentarius, the Hungarian Animal Health and Animal Welfare Codex, the Hungarian Feedstuff Codex (Codex Pabularis Hungaricus), and the Collection of Plant Protection Methodology.

-A number of regulations of the European Union do not require harmonization into national laws.
-Those regulations are directly applied in the EU member states and enforced by the National Food Chain Safety Office and County Government Offices in Hungary.
+A number of EU regulations do not require harmonization into national law.
+Those regulations are applied directly and enforced at the EU member state level.
+In the case of Hungary, the National Food Chain Safety Office and County Government Offices enforce these regulations.